 - Freedom: People choose life on a boat for the freedom to determine where they live.
 Not being shackled by mortgages or utility bills, and all the other stuff that comes from living on land, can be liberating.
-Untie your ropes and cast off!
+Untie your dock lines, lift anchor and cast off!
 A new adventure awaits.
-Depending on what type of vessel you have, where you go could be limitless.
+Depending on what type of vessel you have, where you could go is limitless.

 You can't do all of that in a house!